 UX / UI IOS APP DESIGN – 2019

 Meet Rebel Pilates, a new Pilates studio launching in Australia introducing a contemporary approach to a healthy lifestyle.
-The application will be primarily a class calendar and booking portal site whereby members can schedule classes, access their payment information and update their membership details.
-The client wishes for the app to launch with unique features that are specifically targeted to the audience and their members.
+The application is primarily a class calendar and booking portal site whereby members can schedule classes, access their payment information and update their membership details.
+The client wishes for the app to launch with unique features that are specifically designed for each individual using the app.

 Identify design opportunity for new app to enter the market with a new direction and unique selling points.
 Use Qualitative research interviewing users to identify needs/any current issues and gaps in the market.
 Analyse current market competitors and the target audience to create personas.
 Design a marketing campaign for the app for desktop, ipad and iphone for initial app launch.
 Create a working prototype using the software Axure.
 Test with users to identity areas for improvement and create solutions based of user feedback.
 Annotations interaction and design document for developers, including the basic styling rules.
 Site map including all pages and navigation between each page within the app.